DaveyJH/ci-portfolio-one-v2/README.md

 #
 ## UX &#8722; User Experience Design
 ### User Requirements
+Some example user stories which will impact on the design
 - *"As a professional recruiter, I wish to access a professional CV with as little interaction as possible.
 I have very little time and so clear and quick access is essential"*
 - *"As a potential employer, I wish to learn a little about my prospective employee.
 I am happy to spend a little time investigating but hope the information is well presented and easy to navigate"*
 - *"As a devloper, I have a project I wish to collaborate on.
 I want to find someone who has the right attitude and skills to complete my objectives.
 The way they present themselves will impact heavily on my decision, I will spend a lot of time investigating various aspects of the application.
 If I like what I find, I want to be able to contact Dave directly via the site.
 I may return in the future in the hope of seeing updated content"*